 Ring

-Ring is a lightweight container orchestrator that lets you deploy and manage containerized applications declaratively, with a REST API and a single binary — no control plane, no etcd, no operators to install.
+Ring is a lightweight workload orchestrator that lets you deploy and manage containers and micro-VMs declaratively, with a REST API and a single binary (no control plane, no etcd, no operators to install).

 What is Ring?

 Ring is a single-node alternative to Kubernetes and Docker Swarm.
-It runs as one process, persists state in SQLite, and reconciles deployments against Docker (or Cloud Hypervisor microVMs, in alpha).
+It runs as one process, persists state in SQLite, and reconciles deployments against any of five runtimes: Docker, Podman, containerd, Cloud Hypervisor, or Firecracker.
 You describe what you want in YAML, Ring keeps it that way.

 Key features